-FARC rebels in Colombia release child soldiers in potential peace deal
+Colombia's FARC rebels release child soldiers

 Child soldiers do 'the dirty work'

-FARC rebels have recruited tens of thousands of children to do "their dirty work" over the years, according to political analyst Springer's study on the guerrillas.
+FARC rebels have recruited tens of thousands of children to do "their dirty work" over the years, according to Springer's study on the guerrillas.

 "They're installing landmines, they're transporting explosives, they're kidnapping, they're involved in all of the activities that the adults are doing," Springer said in an interview four years ago.

-Almost 70% of those captured are 14 years or younger, some as young as 8, she said.
+Almost 70% of those captured are 14 or younger, with some as young as 8, she said.

 Colombian woman Sara Morales said she was a young girl when the main guerrilla group forcibly recruited her.